• Skip to main content

 7. Spread the soft butter over the dough, leaving 1 inch along the longest rectangular edges.
 This will allow you to close the roll once it's ready and ensure it doesn't open up while baking.

-In a separate bowl, combine the brown sweetener (or brown sugar) with cinnamon.
-Then, spread the cinnamon sugar on top of the dough greased with butter.
+In a separate bowl, combine the brown sweetener with cinnamon.
+Then spread the cinnamon "sugar" over the butter-greased dough.
 Finally, spread finely cut apple cubes over the cinnamon filling.
 Leave the same 1 inch along the long edges untouched.

 A long pastry roll on a kitchen counter.